ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 So, What is the desired interface of a proper Hierarchical State Machine Library?
 I take the most inspiration from the [Qt State Machine API](https://doc.qt.io/qt-5/statemachine-api.html), as I have mentioned before I'm a fan of the [Qt framework](https://www.qt.io/) and its implementation of most software patterns in C++, and the Hierarchical State Machine is not the exception.
 My framework takes Qt ideas and implements them with bare-metal restrictions.

-There are two main classes the [State Class](https://gitlab.com/ecruzolivera/eHSM/blob/master/Include/State.hpp) and the [Hierarchical State Machine Class](https://gitlab.com/ecruzolivera/eHSM/blob/master/Include/HierarchicalStateMachine.hpp), the first one represent the state, has 2 signals: entered and exited, that are triggered when the state is entered or exited, and also has to virtual methods `onEntered` and `onExited` that can be overridden in a subclass if needed.
+There are two main classes the [State Class](https://gitlab.com/ecruzolivera/eHSM/blob/master/Include/State.hpp) and the [Hierarchical State Machine Class](https://gitlab.com/ecruzolivera/eHSM/blob/master/Include/HierarchicalStateMachine.hpp), the first one represent the state, has 2 signals: entered and exited, that are triggered when the state is entered or exited, and also has two virtual methods `onEntered` and `onExited` that can be overridden in a subclass if needed.
 It also has an overload collection of `addEvent` methods in order to define the behavior of the state for every event that arrives.

 In any particular state, an event can trigger an action and/or a transition to another state.
 In this context, an action is a Delegate with the `void (int)` signature.
 The state must also be able to hold an internal static allocated list of Events, this list is totally internal to the state machine operation.

 The Hierarchical State Machine class must be able to add states, dispatch events, start and stop the event processing.
 In order to do this, it needs to modify the internal protected state of the states but without breaking the encapsulation.
-There are two ways to archive this in C++, one is to make the Hierarchical State Machine class a subclass of the state class, this has the inconvenience that the state machine will also have the internal list of events that are completely useless to the state machine and it will consume memory that is precious in any microcontroller application.
+There are two ways to archive this in C++, one is to make the Hierarchical State Machine class a subclass of the state class, this has the inconvenience that the state machine will also have the internal list of events that are completely useless to the state machine, and it will consume memory that is precious in any microcontroller application.
 The other way to archive this is in using the hated but useful `friend` modifier :)

-Yes i know, but but, we need to understand that what a lot of peoples thinks that are the "problems" of C++ are also the reason of it's success, because of it gives you an edge when pushing the performance and the resource utilization to the limit.
-For a desktop application using protected inheritance in order to access the protected members of a class is the go to solution but this also is the classical [criticism](https://youtu.be/wfMtDGfHWpA?t=151) of inheritance by the functional programming folks.
+For a desktop application using protected inheritance in order to access the protected members of a class is the go-to solution, but this also is the classical [criticism](https://youtu.be/wfMtDGfHWpA?t=151) of inheritance by the functional programming folks.

-Another questionable decision was the specification, using the `#define MAX_NEST_DEPTH 16` macro, of the internal state machine "TopState --> ChildState --> ChildChildState" chain up to a total of 16 maximum nested states.
-This size can be increased by redefining of the macro before the inclusion of the Hierarchical State Machine header.
-In this case I had another option, that is, the use of a template parameter to specify the size, but this parameter is defaulted to 16 y mean SIXTEEN, if your state machine has more than 16 nested states what in the name of the AI overlord are you designing; and using a template parameter to declare the state machine class with the default parameter is like ugly I guess.
+Another questionable decision was the specification, using the C macro `#define MAX_NEST_DEPTH 16`, for defining the maximum state nesting.
+This size can be modified by redefining of the macro at compile time.
+In a newer library version the nesting depth will be specified via a state machine class template parameter.

 ## Simple Turnstile Machine

-Let's implement the same machine but with the framework:
+**Hierarchical State Machine implementation**

 ```cpp
 #include <stdio.h>